iPlumb3r/KeQuarks/Features/Killer-Features_EN.md

 ... by making each __"thing"__ in the model belong to a well-defined category.
 (Without allowing it to belong to another category).

-Experience shows that it is not good practice to do this!
+Experience shows that it is not good practice to do this !

 What are they ?
 -